Baby Sight At 3 Months—What They Can See | Clear Visual Milestones

 Recognizing Faces and Expressions

 Babies start recognizing familiar faces such as parents or siblings.
-They respond with smiles or coos when seeing these loved ones—a sign of early social bonding facilitated by vision.
+They may respond with smiles or coos when seeing these loved ones—a sign of early social bonding supported by vision.

-Moreover, infants begin interpreting basic facial expressions like happiness or surprise.
+Moreover, infants begin paying attention to basic facial expressions like happiness or surprise.
 This skill fuels emotional connection and communication before verbal language develops.

 The Role of Eye Contact